deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 # Initializing the DocumentStore

-A DocumentStore contains Documents, which in this case are references to the images that Haystack will compare with your query.
-Here we are using the InMemoryDocumentStore since it requires no external dependencies.
-To learn more about the DocumentStore and the different types of external databases that we support, see [DocumentStore](https://docs.haystack.deepset.ai/docs/document_store).
+A DocumentStore stores references to the images that Haystack will compare with your query.
+But before it can do that, you need to initialize it.
+In this tutorial, you'll use the InMemoryDocumentStore.

+If you want to learn more, see [DocumentStore](https://docs.haystack.deepset.ai/docs/document_store).

 ```python